 And let’s be honest: the original layout of most terraced houses – with tiny kitchens and smaller, separate living rooms leading off from one another with minimum natural light – just doesn’t suit modern life.

-The most common layouts of terraced houses feature small, narrow kitchens tucked away at the rear of the house.
+When it comes to terrace- or mid-terrace house extension ideas, the most common layouts feature small, narrow kitchens tucked away at the rear of the house.
 Sometimes they have direct access out to the back garden, and occasionally they might lead into a separate scullery.

-The most popular way to gain a bigger kitchen in a terraced house is to create a side-return extension.
+The most popular way to gain a bigger kitchen in a terraced house is to create a terraced house extension / side-return extension.
 This involves incorporating the space behind the dining room, known as the ‘side return’, into the kitchen, adding around 1-2m to its width.

 Another idea (which works quite well in larger houses) is to reverse the typical layout of the house, relocating the kitchen to the front and merging it with the middle room to create a large and light kitchen / dining room.